When to visit

 MUSSO & FRANK GRILL ($$$)

 One of Hollywood's oldest restaurants, Musso's first opened its doors in 1919.
 It was a popular hangout for Faulkner and Hemingway during their screenwriting days; other regulars included Orson Welles and Charlie Chaplin.
 The place is well known for its perfectly seasoned Martinis and Bloody Marys.
-The menu still offers typical 1920's cuisine with its Louie Crab Salad, Marsala Veal Cutlets, Roast Spring Lamb with Mint Jelly and Grilled Lobster.
-Grilled meats are a specialty, as is the Thursday chicken pot pie.
+The menu still offers typical 1920's cuisine with tasty salads, excellent grilled meats (a house specialty) and a wide selection of fish and seafood.
+Daily specials such as Thursday chicken pot pie.

 Open Tuesday-Saturday from 11 a.m. to 11 p.m. and Sundays from 4 p.m. to 9 p.m.

 Cassia celebrates the fresh, vibrant flavors of Southeast Asia, striking a unique balance of soulful, ancestral cuisine and a California sensibility, utilizing the best quality ingredients from local farmers.
-Don't miss the cold cuts platter, spicy wontons, green papaya salad, grilled pigtail and Vietnamese stew, to name just a few.
+Don't miss the spicy wontons, green papaya salad, turmeric grilled sea bass or the beef rendang, to name just a few.

 Open Sunday-Thursday from 5 p.m. to 10 p.m. and Friday-Saturday from 5 p.m. to 11 p.m.